bitaxeorg/bonanza-bridge-fw/README.md

 ```

 ## Running
-When connected the emberOne usbserial firmware will create two serial ports.
+The usbserial firmware will create two serial ports.
 Usually the first serial port is "control serial" like I2C, GPIO, ADC and LED.
 The second serial port is "data serial" and is pass through UART.

 ### Data Serial
 - Second serial port
 - **9-bit serial (9N1)**: 9 data bits, no parity, 1 stop bit
 - All data is passed through bidirectionally
-- USB serial baudrate is mirrored to the 9-bit UART output
+- USB serial baudrate is mirrored to the 9-bit UART output.
+Baudrates up to 5Mbaud have been tested, and seem to work 🤞

 **9-bit Data Encoding over USB:**